sauerbraten/waiter/README.md

 ## To Do

-- implement ffa (item pick ups), capture and regen capture (capture base events)
+- capture and regen capture (capture base events)
 - intermission stats (depending on mode)
 - #stats command
-- competitive mode (auto-pause on leave, specs muted for players, ...)
 - store frags, deaths, etc. in case a player re-connects